About Linda Lidov

 My work in the communication field has spanned the nonprofit, philanthropy, corporate and government sectors – exposing me to a variety of challenges and opportunities in the communication world, and to diverse subject matter and people.
 With an initial focus on high-tech, my work has evolved to concentrate on environmental conservation, economic and social justice, and community development.

 Private industry.
-My career began in 1992 with a marketing job at a start-up document management software firm.
-After firmly planting myself in the technology realm, I joined a commercial spin-off of an aerospace industry giant whose plan was to launch the world’s first high-resolution commercial imaging satellite.
+My career began with a marketing job at a start-up document management software firm.
+After getting my feet wet in the technology realm, I joined a commercial spin-off of an aerospace industry giant whose plan was to launch the world’s first high-resolution commercial imaging satellite.
 The experience was the cornerstone of my 11-year tenure in that industry, during which I became fascinated with how satellite technology influences people's work in environmental and agricultural monitoring, disaster recovery and response, and government planning and mapping.

 Consulting.
 In recent years as a contractor, clients have ranged from philanthropic foundations advancing social and economic justice, to nonprofits conserving natural resources and encouraging people to spend more time outdoors, to technology firms building more sustainable communities, to state and federal government agencies promoting energy efficiency and economic revitalization.